Archduke John of Austria: Regent of Germany

 First attempts by the government to obtain supreme command of the German Federal Army faced entrenched resistance from the member states.
 To strengthen support, the left-wing politician Robert von Mohl joined the Leiningen Cabinet on 9 August.
-Leiningen himself resigned on 6 September, after the Frankfurt assembly rejected to ratify the armistice of Malmö, signed by Prussia during the First Schleswig War.
+Leiningen himself resigned on 6 September, after the Frankfurt assembly refused to ratify the Armistice of Malmö, signed by Prussia during the First Schleswig War.
 Minister Anton von Schmerling acted as head of government, until from November 1848 the cabinet gradually lost the support of the centrist Casino faction and finally its majority in parliament.
 Schmerling was forced to resign and on 17 December, Archduke John had to appoint Heinrich von Gagern new minister president, though he opposed his 'Lesser German' ideas.

 By the terms of his Regency, Archduke John was forbidden to take part in the drafting of the Frankfurt Constitution, which was adopted on 28 March 1849 after lengthy negotiations led by Gagern.
-He pronounced against the strong position of Prussia and was determined to resign, but he was once more turned over by appeals from National Assembly President Eduard von Simson.
-When, in April 1849, King Frederick William IV of Prussia disappointed Gagern's hopes and openly rejected the Constitution, Archduke John remained passive and reminded his Prime Minister of the terms of his service as Regent, forbidding his interference in the process.
+He inveighed against the strong position of Prussia and was determined to resign, but he was once again dissuaded by appeals from National Assembly President, Eduard von Simson.
+When in April 1849, King Frederick William IV of Prussia disappointed Gagern's hopes and openly rejected the Constitution, Archduke John remained passive and reminded his Prime Minister of the terms of his service as Regent, forbidding his interference in the process.
 Prime Minister Gagern handed in his resignation on 10 May.

 Prussia exerted pressure on the Regent to vacate the office that he had resigned, but the Archduke insisted that he would remain out of a sense of obligation, and had powerful backing from Austria's Prime Minister, Prince Schwarzenberg, who was eager to stifle Prussian ambitions in Germany.
 Nevertheless, he departed for a prolonged stay at the health resort of Bad Gastein.
 At this point, the National Assembly was reduced to a rump parliament led by radicals and in opposition to the Regent.
 The Regency existed in name only, though the Archduke continued formal correspondence with Vienna and Berlin as such.
 He finally was allowed to resign from his office on 20 December 1849.
-When Archduke John came back to Frankfurt on a visit in 1858, he openly regretted the failure of the German unification.
+When Archduke John came back to Frankfurt on a visit in 1858, he openly regretted the failure of German unification.

 Mayor of Stainz

 After nearly two years absence, the Archduke returned to Stainz, where he was elected the town's first mayor on 23 July 1850.
-This was the first and only case in Austria where a member of the Imperial family was elected mayor of a small market town.
+Except for Leopold II, Grand Duke of Tuscany, who after his abdication was elected mayor of Schlackenwerth (Ostrov), this was the first and only case in Austria when a member of the Imperial family was elected mayor of a small market town.
 He exercised this office until 1858, represented in his occasional absence by market judge Georg Ensbrunner.

 Death

 Archduke John died in 1859 in Graz, where a fountain erected in his honor dominates the central square.
 He is buried in Schenna near Meran.
-He was the great-grandfather of noted conductor Nikolaus Harnoncourt (1929–2016).